Milesfaster.co.uk - London Website

 City Metro and City Flier

 First capital Connect have two distinct services operating from the station.
 The City Flier takes in the complete route from Bedford, through Luton Parkway, and terminating on the South Coast at Brighton.
-With regards to London, the City Flier stops at Kings Cross, Farringdon, City Thameslink, Blackfriars, London Bridge and East Croydon.
-On weekdays theirs a route that will stop at Barbican and Moorgate after Farringdon.
+With regards to London, the City Flier stops at St Pancras, Farringdon, City Thameslink, Blackfriars, London Bridge and East Croydon.
+On weekdays there is a route that will stop at Barbican and Moorgate after Farringdon.

-The City Metro stops at Radlett, Elstree & Borehamwood, Mill Hill Broadway, Hendon, Cricklewood, West Hampstead Thameslink, Kentish Town, ST PANCRAS KING’S CROSS THAMESLINK, Farringdon, City Thameslink, BLACKFRIARS,
+The City Metro stops at Radlett, Elstree & Borehamwood, Mill Hill Broadway, Hendon, Cricklewood, West Hampstead Thameslink, Kentish Town, ST PANCRAS, Farringdon, City Thameslink, BLACKFRIARS,

-The route then takes in what is known as the Wimbldeon Loop of:
+The route then takes in what is known as the Wimbledon Loop of:

 Elephant & Castle, Loughborough Junction, Herne Hill, Tulse Hill, Streatham, Tooting, Haydons Road, WIMBLEDON, Wimbledon Chase, South Merton, Morden South, St Helier, Sutton Common, West Sutton, Mitcham Junction, Hackbridge, Carshalton and SUTTON.